Malaria Situation Room

 Under the guidance of a high-level steering committee, Malaria Situation Room experts collate and synthesize malaria-related information and data on financial flows, commodities, intervention coverage and impact – tracking challenges and progress, and identifying bottlenecks which hinder country scale-up of malaria control interventions.

 The overall aim is to support countries in their efforts to achieve the health-related MDG goals and other global targets as the 2015 MDG deadline nears.
-The 10 countries account for more than 70% of Africa’s malaria burden, and an estimated 430 000 malaria deaths each year.
+The 10 countries account for more than 389 000 malaria deaths each year, representing about 60% of all malaria deaths in Africa in 2012.

 The Malaria Situation Room is located within WHO Headquarters and the RBM Partnership Secretariat in Geneva, Switzerland and the WHO Regional Office for Africa in Brazzaville, Republic of the Congo.
 The Bill & Melinda Gates Foundation has generously committed 3 years of operational funding.